terraform-google-modules/terraform-google-cloud-operations/tutorial/tutorial.md

 ## Project Selection

 If needed, login to your gcp account within cloudshell, this ensures you're able to run the necessary commands.
 ```bash
 gcloud auth login
 ```
 Then set a project you'll be deploying VMs in:
-<walkthrough-project-setup></walkthrough-project-setup>
+<walkthrough-project-setup billing=true></walkthrough-project-setup>

+Then enable the compute engine api for this project if it's not already enabled:
+<walkthrough-enable-apis apis="compute.googleapis.com"></walkthrough-enable-apis>

 ## Service Account Setup
 Next you'll need to create a service account and credentials file.
 These resources allow Terraform to create the VM.